MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 * Activity logs and security monitoring are needed to measure directory usage and external sharing of sensitive content, to inform in an incremental approach to layer on protective features and achieve the right balance with privacy monitoring.

-* Policies and baselines will inform the rationalization objective (migrate, lift and shift, re-architect) and improve confidence that data and information can be migrated from on-premises to cloud services.
+* Policies and baselines will inform the rationalization objective (migrate, lift and shift, rearchitect) and improve confidence that data and information can be migrated from on-premises to cloud services.

 Later in this guide, discover some common monitoring scenarios or use cases that will help accelerate adoption.